AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 return false;

-Returns false to prevent the browser's default touch behavior (like scrolling or zooming)
+Returns false to prevent the browser's default touch behavior (like page scrolling), so the game gets the touch event exclusively

 handlePop(px, py)